(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Slow down where marked, stay off closed trails, and watch for those in front of you.
 These are just a few ski area rules you are likely to see.
 Familiarize yourself with regulations on the posted signs to keep everyone safe and traffic flowing.

 Skiing and snowboarding are surprisingly exhausting.
 You would think that since your equipment is doing most of the work and a lot of time is sitting on the chair lifts, this wouldn’t be the case.
 Take some time to get out of the sun, hydrate, and relax for a minute to maintain focus on practicing your new skill.

 If your skiing adventure is planned for a few days on the slopes, taking a day off from the slopes is always a good idea.
 Skiing and snowboarding can take a lot of mental focus, so take time off for other adventures like exploring Ice Castles found in Colorado and other ski regions of the US.

 17. Dress in Layers

 Believe it or not, it can get HOT skiing on sunny days.
-On one of our day trips in the Colorado mountains, the highs were in the 10s, but it was still beautiful and sunny.
+We had a day in the Colorado mountains with highs in the 10s, but it was still beautiful and sunny.
 By mid-day, we were removing uncomfortably hot layers.
 The weather is unpredictable in the high elevations, so dress so you can flex with the temps.

 Skiing is one of the few activities we do as a family that doesn’t require consulting an extensive packing list.
-You want to avoid carrying too much on the slopes or trekking back to the car for anything (like your lunch!).
+You don’t want to carry too much with you on the slopes.

 The first things on our list are ski gear and clothing to keep warm (we even borrow a few tips from keeping warm when camping in cold weather).